qq submit

 SCRIPT — Path to the script to submit.

 The submitted script must contain the qq run shebang.
+You can add it to your script by running qq shebang SCRIPT.

 When the job is successfully submitted, qq submit creates a .qqinfo file for tracking the job’s state.